 - Squats (ass to grass) start with lightweight, 2 sets doing 12 reps

-- Then I remove weights until I can do 8-12 reps and do three sets.
+- Next I remove weights until I can do 15-20 reps.

 - Next Dumbbell Upright row with only one arm at a time.
 3 sets of 8-12 reps.
 And using something to lean with the working arm hanging.
 Like this but leaning more to the side with the dumbbell.

 - Next Snatch + Overhead Squat.
-I combine the snatch and over head squat by first doing a snatch and when I have the bar overhead I do multiple squats.
-3 sets.
+I combine the snatch and over head squat by first doing a snatch and when I have the bar overhead I try and do additional squats.
+3-5 sets.

 Chest + Tricep day

 - stretch using an empty bar and doing push ups.
-(Clapping push ups if I’m pumped!)
+(Clapping push ups or Twisting push up if I’m pumped!)

-- Bench press start with lightweight, 2 sets doing 12 reps
+- Flat barbell Bench press start with lightweight, 2 sets doing 12 reps

-- Then I remove weights until I can do 8-12 reps and do three sets.
+- Then I remove weights until I can do 8-12 reps and do 3-5 sets.

-- Next I go pretty light weight and do partial reps of bench press where the arms aren’t ever fully stretched or contracted.
+- Next I go pretty light weight and do partial reps of bench press where the arms aren’t ever fully stretched or contracted and is just moved in the middle zone.
 Do it until failure 3 sets.
-Usually can push this if I have a spot.
+Usually only do this if I have a spot.

-- Next Inclined Dumbbell press 3 sets, 10-15 reps (note: I use the lowest incline, not flat but as flat as possible while still being inclined)
+- Next Inclined Dumbbell press 3 sets, 10-15 reps (note: I use the lowest incline, not flat but as flat as possible while still being inclined 15* to be precise, not 30 and definitely not 45*, this is chest day not shoulder day)

 - Next Inclined (as above) Dumbbell Press Drop-set : basically using 3 weights, heavy to light and every time you reach the limit with the heavy weight you switch (drop) and go to the lighter weight.
 Currently it’s 20kg to 14kg to 7kg and sometimes even 5kg for me.
 3-5 sets, burnout session.